History & Founding Clubs

 The Women’s Metropolitan Golf Association, Inc., the second oldest golf association for women in the United States, was founded in October 1899.
 Organized and headquartered in New York City until 1994, it is now housed at Golf Central in Westchester County.

-From an initial roster of 23 Founding Clubs, the WMGA has grown to represent over 200 Member Clubs located within a 60-mile radius of Columbus Circle plus all of Long Island and nearly 2,300 individual members who are members of or enjoy playing privileges at those clubs.
+From an initial roster of 23 Founding Clubs, the WMGA has grown to represent over 200 Member Clubs located within a 60-mile radius of New York, NY and nearly 2,300 individual members who are members of or enjoy playing privileges at those clubs.
 The membership territory is divided into three districts: Long Island, which includes all of Long Island, New Jersey, which covers a large portion of northern and central New Jersey and includes Staten Island and parts of Rockland County, NY, and Westchester, which takes in parts of Westchester County, NY and Fairfield County, CT.

 A 17-member Board of Directors, lead by five officers, oversees the operations of the WMGA, which are conducted largely on a volunteer basis.
 The office is staffed by an Executive Director, Tournament Manager, Office Managers and a USGA P.J.
 Boatwright, Jr. Intern.